-Having access to information when you're answering a chat can be the difference between a good chat and a great one.
+Having access to information when you're answering a chat can make the difference between a good chat and a great chat.

-Tabs are a way of sorting information for agents and allowing access to functions that would usually see them have to exit the Dashboard.
+Tabs help you sort information and access additional functions without having to exit the dashboard.
 Keeping your workflow all in one place means you can be more efficient while answering a chat and save time for other things.

-Making tabs for properties can be very useful for big teams but you can also customize your tabs for answering chats on your Personal Profile page.
+Making tabs for properties can be useful for big teams, but you can also customize your tabs for answering chats on your Personal Profile page.

-To make changes to existing Tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon in the top right-hand corner of the Dashboard and click the image.
-This will open a menu with options for changing how you experience the Dashboard and how your interactions with others will appear to them.
-To change your settings click the Edit Profile option form the menu.
+To make changes to existing tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon in the lower-left corner of the dashboard and click the image.
+Then, select Edit Profile in the popup menu.

 The Knowledge Base and Shortcuts tabs offer another quick way for you to access both of these features.
 You can see a complete list of all your Shortcuts or sift through your Knowledge Base to find answers to an incoming question.

-The History tab will show a record of past chats with either the current visitor or the property overall.
-If you can see this isn't the first time they've entered a chat you can quickly read through the previous one to see what they said last time or jump to another chat that had a similar situation for a hint on how to answer the visitor's questions.
+The History tab displays a record of past chats.
+Choose to view either chats with your current visitor or all chats on the property.
+If you can see this isn't the first time the visitor has entered a chat, you can quickly read through the previous chats to review the last conversation or jump to a past chat with a similar situation for a hit on how to answer the visitor's questions.

-The Details, Knowledge Base, Shortcuts and History can't be edited but they can be deleted or disabled.
-To make changes to an existing tab, hover over it in the list and you'll see some options pop up.
-If it's a custom tab, you'll notice there's a pencil icon to edit it along with the delete and disable options as seen below.
+The Details, Knowledge Base, Shortcuts, and History tabs can't be edited, but they can be deleted or disabled.
+To make changes to an existing tab, hover over it in the list and options will pop up for deleting or disabling the tab.
+If it's a custom tab, you'll also see a pencil icon you can click to edit your tab.

-The Preview function on the right side of the Tabs page will give you a quick glimpse of what you'll see when looking at a Tab while answering a chat.
-You can cycle through the different Tabs by clicking the symbols at the top of the window.
+The Preview function on the right side of the Tabs page gives you a quick glimpse of what you'll see when viewing a tab while answering a chat.
+You can cycle through the different tabs by clicking the symbols for each at the top of the window.

-To create a new tab, click the green + Add Tab button in the top right corner and choose from one of the three options.
+To create a new tab, click the green + Add Tab button in the upper-right corner and choose from one of the three options.

-This tab is helpful for making sure you have access to information within the chat.
-You could include answers to commonly asked questions, outline policies or create guides to follow.
+The Text tab is helpful for making sure you have access to specific information within the chat.
+You can include answers to commonly asked questions, outline policies, or create guides to follow.

-A menu tab acts purely as a way to sort the other two types of tabs.
-Within a menu tab, you can add lists of text and URL tabs that can easily be navigated to by clicking on the tab within a chat.
+A Menu tab acts purely as a way to organize your other tabs.
+Within a Menu tab, you can list your Text and URL Tabs so users can easily navigate by clicking on the tab within a chat.
 If you're worried about taking up a lot of space with multiple custom tabs, menu tabs help to keep the clutter to a minimum.

 You can also assign an icon to represent any tab at a glance by clicking on the image next to the Tab name text box.

-This will open a new window and allow you to choose an icon from the list of available symbols.
+This opens a new window and allows you to choose an icon from the list of available symbols.